Back to destination list

 (boolean

-) (optional) (default:false
+) (optional) (default: false

-, the plugin will write to one file per table.
-Otherwise, for every batch a new file will be created with a different.<UUID>
+Otherwise, for every batch a new file will be created with a different .<UUID>

 suffix.athena